harness/developer-hub/release-notes/feature-flags.md

 #### Version 0.2.0

  - Fixed the JWT fields missing in the cache on authentication.
 (FFM-11123, ZD-60936)
- - We've added SDK type, version and lang to HTTP header.
+ - Added SDK type, version, and lang to the HTTP header.
 (FFM-7037)

 ## March 2024